xinwenfu/VChat_LTER/README.md

 		<img src="Images/I50.png" width=600>

-Now we can generate our *first stage* shellcode, unlike the [Multi-Staged](#multi-stage) exploit we will not be using the `recv(...)` function to directly load our shellcode onto the stack, we will instead be using `LoadLibraryA(...)` combined with a malicious DLL to generate our reverse shell.
-More details on malicious DLLs and the `LoadLibraryA(...)` function is contained in the [VChat_DLL](https://github.com/DaintyJet/VChat_KSTET_DLL) writeup.
+Now we can generate our *first stage* shellcode, unlike the [Multi-Staged](#multi-stage) exploit, we will not be using the `recv(...)` function to directly load our shellcode onto the stack, we will instead be using `LoadLibraryA(...)` combined with a malicious DLL to generate our reverse shell.
+More details on malicious DLLs and the `LoadLibraryA(...)` function are contained in the [VChat_DLL](https://github.com/DaintyJet/VChat_KSTET_DLL) writeup.

-1. Locate the address of the `LoadLibraryA` function, to get this information we can use [Arwin](https://github.com/xinwenfu/arwin) as shown below:
+1. Locate the address of the `LoadLibraryA` function.
+To get this information, we can use [Arwin](https://github.com/xinwenfu/arwin) as shown below:
 	```
 	arwin.exe kernel32 LoadLibraryA
 	```